Oxy-fuel torch vs. plasma cutter

 However, there are several factors to keep in mind regarding oxy-fuel cutting systems.

-Oxy-fuel torches are normally used for cutting only ferrous metals or those containing iron, such as carbon steel.
+Operations normally use oxy-fuel torches for cutting only ferrous metals or those containing iron, such as carbon steel.
 For the most part, they are not used for cutting cast iron, aluminum or stainless steel.

 And while oxy-fuel torches aren’t dependent on primary power or compressed air, they do require purchase of gas.